uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 didn't mind though!
 More games = better!

 Lesson learned - have tests in place that ensure your app behaves as expected, before making performance changes.
-Also, be wary of large performance changes that you can't explain.
+Be wary of large performance changes that you can't explain.

 ## Round 5: from 78 to 124